jwzzhou/CPSC-312-Project-1-Minesweeper/README.md

 Column of cell to reveal:  |:
 ```

+If the cell you reveal does not contain a mine, a number corresponding to the number of adjacent mines is revealed.
+If you reveal a mine, you will lose a life.
+If you are not out of lives, the remaining mines will be shuffled randomly in all unrevealed cells and revealed cells will be updated accordingly.

 The game continues until either all non-mine squares have been revealed, or you have revealed a mine and are out of lives.
 At that point the game will terminate.
 To play again, you must start over from the beginning of the instructions.

 # Implementation Details: